 Valiant is the first animated film I have seen with facts at the end.
 Set in 1944 before D-Day, this British Disney film is about Britain’s messenger pigeons during World War II.
 In the end, we learn pigeons played a bigger role in the war than horses, dogs, or cats.

 Six year-old Ruby Bridges was the first black girl to attend a public school during the 1960s.
 Despite facing racism and challenges, Ruby persevered and is an excellent role model for youth today.
-It’s a sweet movie of a brave young girl.
+It’s a sweet movie about a brave young girl.

 Torchlighters: Heroes of the Faith